The city’s school board put off awarding $600,000 worth of legal contracts to eight law firms – including some with political ties – last week.

 Hodges said he wants the district to advertise and request proposals prior to hiring firms.

 School board president Castillo wanted her colleagues to take a vote on the contracts on Thursday.
 She told her colleagues they can abstain from voting.
-Her suggestion to take an up and down vote only strengthen opposition to awarding the contracts.
+Her suggestion to take an up and down vote only strengthened opposition to awarding the contracts.

 Board members Joel Ramirez and Kenneth Simmons began to raise questions.
 Simmons suggested a new process be established later in the month.